-Latest statistics from real estate companies showed that "shoebox" apartments - units smaller than 50 sq m - made up 27 per cent of sales in the property market of Singapore in 2012: a new high, since such units were only made available to the market three years ago.
+The latest statistics from real estate companies showed that “shoebox” apartments – units smaller than 50 sq m – made up 27 percent of sales in the property market of Singapore in 2012: a new high since such units were only made available to the market three years ago.
 As more and more units have obtained their TOP in recent years, owners and designers are facing the challenges of adapting to and designing these units to suit the new lifestyle of living in a small space.

 This course focuses on the use of various aspects of interior spatial design to achieve flexibility and versatility in small space design.
 The participants will learn how to use various strategies to turn passive spaces into active and usable space.
 They will also learn how to re-think traditional notions of spatial division and achieve multiple usages for small spaces in a way that allows flexibility and experimentation.
 Useful guidelines are provided that build confidence and encourage the freedom to find new innovative solutions and applications through the following strategies:

 - The use of colour in small spaces

 - Structural Elements – small changes with big impact

 Particular emphasis is given to underlying design approaches, philosophies, constraints, influences and areas of innovation for small space design.

 The course will help owners, designers and real estate marketing executives allay their fears about the usability of ‘shoebox’ units and demonstrate how they can achieve the desired lifestyle within a limited space.